JayNewstrom/AwsS3GpgBackup/README.md

 # AWS S3 GPG Backup
 [Dockerhub](https://hub.docker.com/r/jaynewstrom/aws-s3-gpg-backup)

+This container zips, encrypts, and uploads `/data` to Amazon S3.
+By default, it calls [run.sh](run.sh) when the container starts, and daily via a cron job.

 ## Usage
 Before running the container, you'll need to setup a GPG public key, an AWS user, and an S3 bucket.